 Can you be a UX/UI/Web designer without knowing programming at all?

 On the basis of work experience for Tubik Studio and communication with designers from other companies and studios, it is possible to give an absolutely positive answer.
 Yes, you definitely CAN be a UI/UX designer for app and web with no background or theoretical knowledge of programming.

 Actually, it should be mentioned that the question of whether UI/UX designers should know how to code or not is one of the “eternal” discussions in the design sphere.
 There are, basically, two camps of extreme positions.
-One of them claims that programming/coding is an absolutely vital thing to know and you cannot provide really efficient UI/UX without knowing how to code.
-The other side believes that knowledge of programming kills the creativity in design as in this case designer is limited with the rules, standards, and restrictions of development.
-Both positions are supported by numerous articles and discussions and both somehow make sense if you think about the issue from the perspective of real design projects.
+One of them claims that programming/coding is an absolutely vital thing to know, and you cannot provide really efficient UI/UX without knowing how to code.
+The other side believes that knowledge of programming kills creativity in design as, in this case, the designer is limited by the rules, standards, and restrictions of development.
+Both positions are supported by numerous articles and discussions, and both somehow make sense if you think about the issue from the perspective of real design projects.

-Basically, the task of a UI/UX designer is to analyze the target audience and their needs, to make research, to create an efficient layout and well thought-out system of transitions, to wrap it in an attractive but highly usable and clear visual design, and to test the solutions.
-UI/UX designer is not a developer: they work on the same product but from different sides, as well as for example a writer, an editor, and a publisher work differently on the same book.
+Basically, the task of a UI/UX designer is to analyze the target audience and their needs, to make research, create an efficient layout and well-thought-out system of transitions, wrap it in an attractive but highly usable and clear visual design, and test the solutions.
+UI/UX designer is not a developer: they work on the same product, but from different sides, as well as for example, a writer, an editor, and a publisher work differently on the same book.
 However, it is obviously pleasant for developers if a UI/UX designer is able to produce designs that consider at least the basic limitations and points of programming and coding.